mjunaidca/custom-gpt-todo/README.md

 Remember currently it is build for a single user and can easily extended to multi user web app.

-##### Fun Fact: You can even call Custom GPT from mobile app and perform all these todo crud operations.

 ### A. Web Interface

 https://cax-gpt-todo.vercel.app/dashboard/manage